Skip to content

 Press Ctrl+S to save the full session trajectory as a markdown file.
 A dialog lets you choose the output path.
 The saved file includes all messages with timestamps.

 Local tools are configured on the Session List screen before creating a session.
 When you enable baseline tools or add custom MCP servers, the TUI starts the BYOT client in the background and connects them to your session.
+See the Bring Your Own Tools (BYOT) guide for full details.

 You can monitor BYOT status in the status footer (green dot = connected, red = disconnected).
 The right panel’s Top Tools bar chart distinguishes local tool calls (purple) from remote ones (blue), so you can see which tools are running on your machine vs. in the cloud.